weDevsOfficial/wp-project-manager/readme.txt

 **[👉 Managing projects from frontend](https://wedevs.com/docs/wp-project-manager/managing-projects-from-wp-project-manager-frontend/)** (Pro)

    * Let your users be able to view your projects from the frontend
-   * Manage projects without going to the backend interface.
+   * WP Project Manager lets you manage projects without going to the backend interface.

 **[👉 Kanban Board for WordPress](https://wedevs.com/products/plugins/wp-project-manager-pro/kanban-board/)** (Pro)

-   * Create unlimited custom kanban boards according to your need for better workflow visualization.
+   * Create unlimited custom kanban boards according to your need for better workflow visualization and project management.
    * Drag and drop tasks from one board to another anytime.
-   * Create new task right from any board whenever you want with WP Project Manager
+   * Create new tasks right from any board whenever you want with WP Project Manager
-   * Get an exact idea of the current stages of all the tasks from one place with Kanban board.
+   * Get an exact idea of the current stages of all the tasks from one place in the WP Project Manager with the Kanban board.

 **[👉 Gantt Chart for WordPress](https://wedevs.com/products/plugins/wp-project-manager-pro/gantt-chart/)** (Pro)

    * Observe the duration of the tasks through horizontal bar graphs with WP Project Manager
-   * Change beginning and finishing dates of the tasks or projects.
+   * Change the beginning and finishing dates of the tasks or projects.
    * Assess dependencies among different tasks and subtasks with Gantt charts.

 **[👉 Time Tracker](https://wedevs.com/products/plugins/wp-project-manager-pro/time-tracker/)** (Pro)